magiama9/abode-calendar-shr/README.md

 Scalability of the architecture isn't terrible, but could definitely be improved.
 Currently, when a user views their events, the database is querying all events to find a match on a nested property within the collection.
 This is fast with a relatively small number of events, but can slow down considerably as the collection size increases.
 As an improvement, there should probably be a `user` collection that stores events or eventIds on it.

-Another notable improvement would be to only fetch events for the current view range of the calendar.
+~Another notable improvement would be to only fetch events for the current view range of the calendar.
 Currently when a user logs in, it pulls all of their events.
-Instead, we should essentially lazy load only the events that would be in view at a particular time.
+Instead, we should essentially lazy load only the events that would be in view at a particular time.~ *Feature Implemented*

 In terms of overall code quality, there's definitely improvement to be made on the typings.
 Types are currently very inconsistently applied, and are even sometimes conflicting(yay!).
 Any halfway decent build pipeline would chuck this thing right out the door.
 But right now it runs in dev, and that's what I care about.